Latest News

 Section 1.
 THE STEWARDSHIP COMMITTEE:

-The Stewardship Committee of the church shall consist of the Deacon Fellowship or representation thereof, the Treasurer, the director from each of the organizations of the church, and three elected members, who are not active deacons, from the congregation.
+The Stewardship Committee of the church shall consist of the Deacon Fellowship, the Treasurer, the assistant treasurer, the director from each of the organizations of the church, and three elected members, who are not active deacons, from the congregation.
 The three elected members shall serve for a term of three years.
 Elected members who have served three years shall not be eligible for re-election for a period of one year.
 The initial three members shall be elected to one, two and three year terms.

 Section 2.
 DUTIES OF THE STEWARDSHIP COMMITTEE: